 Detentions are held after school for one hour on designated days.
 The administration will designate on which day a detention is to be served.
 Detentions have precedence over activities such as any Westlake extra-curricular activities and non-Westlake activities such as work.
 No excuses will be accepted for missing a detention without prior approval.
 If a student skips an assigned detention without specific administrative permission, he will be assigned an extra detention in addition to the original one.
 Detentions are usually implemented with secondary students; however, on occasion detentions may be assigned to upper elementary students if the administration determines appropriate.

 Students serve in-school suspensions primarily for accumulation of three detentions in a semester (see discipline points above).
+After serving three detentions in a semester, the next detention will be an in-school suspension instead.
 During an in-school suspension, the student will be separated from other students for the day(s) and is required to complete all assignments (homework, tests, quizzes, reports, etc.) during the suspension.
 A student receives full credit for all assignments.
 The student is responsible for all class material covered during the suspension days.
 However, at the end of the grading quarter a 3% grade reduction will be imposed at the administrative level on each class for each day during the suspension.
 A cap of three (3) days of academic penalty (9% quarterly grade reduction) is the maximum a student would receive per in-school suspension even if the in-school suspension is longer than 3 days.
 This policy provides a fair and balanced approach to grade reduction among students who have received suspensions.

 For more serious or persistent discipline problems, a student may receive a one to five day out-of-school suspension as a last warning prior to dismissal from the school or pending a decision which may lead to dismissal.
 The parents of student serving an out-of-school suspension are required to meet with the principal.
 The student will be required to sit in on all or part of this conference.
 During an out-of-school suspension, the student will not attend school for the day(s) and is required to complete all assignments (homework, tests, quizzes, reports, etc.) during the suspension.
 A student receives full credit for all assignments.
 The student is responsible for all class material covered during the suspension days.
 However, at the end of the grading quarter a 5% grade reduction will be imposed at the administrative level on each class for each day during the suspension.
 A 5% grade reduction for the quarter will be imposed on all classes during the suspension.
 A cap of three (3) days of academic penalty (15% quarterly grade reduction) is the maximum a student would receive per out-of-school suspension even if the out-of-school suspension is longer than 3 days.